Why am I unable to save a file on my computer?

 Insufficient disk space

 If the location you are saving the file does not have sufficient disk space to store the file, the operation fails.

-Free up some space on the disk, or Save as… to another location that has enough free space.
+Free up some space on the disk, or Save as to another location with enough free space.
 To determine the available space, see: How to find how much hard drive space is available.

 No connection when saving to a network drive

 If you're saving to a network drive or another online drive (e.g., the cloud storage) and have no Internet or network connection, you cannot save the file.
 Make sure you have a good connection by trying to open another file in the same location.

 Removable disks like floppy diskettes and USB flash drives can be set to write protected.
 If a disk or drive is write protected, you cannot save any file or changes to a file until the write protection is disabled.